rain-on/pantheon/docs/global/test_accounts.md

 !!! warning
-    Do not use the following accounts on mainnet or any public multicaster except for testing.
+    Do not use the following accounts on mainnet or any public network except for testing.

     The private keys are displayed here so the accounts are not secure.